Child arrangements during Christmas

-With the added unknown of potential lockdown restrictions, trying to put in place arrangements for Christmas in advance is tricky.
+With the added uncertainty of another Christmas during the pandemic, trying to put in place arrangements for Christmas in advance is tricky.

-Some clients I have worked with agreed that the children would spend Christmas Eve at one home and then return to the other for lunch on Christmas Day through until the 27th.
+Some clients I have worked with agreed that the children would spend Christmas Eve at one home and then return to the other for lunch on Christmas Day.

 Other clients decided that they would spend the whole festive period with one parent and the next year spend it with the other, alternating between the two.